Learn To Spot Micromanagement In Just 2 Minutes!

 What Is Micromanagement?

-Micromanagers try to control all aspects of an assigned task, rather than delegating tasks and trusting in the ability of their team members to carry them out.
+Micromanagers try to control all aspects of an assigned task, rather than delegating tasks properly.

 Usually, micromanagement is a way for the team leader to manage their feelings of lack of control.